AnyFetch/app.anyfetch.com/README.md

 Welcome @ anyFetch

 ## How to install
 Before running any of these commands you need to install all the requirements.
-To load all the dependents packages you will need to run:
+To load all the packages you will need to run:

 ```sh
 npm install -g bower grunt-cli